LennartAJansson/IntroWpf/HowTo.md

 ## Initializing the properties

-Initialize the property Folders in the method GetAllAsync:
+Initialize the property Folders in the method MainViewModel.GetAllAsync:

 ```
 public async Task GetAllAsync()